Student Right to Know

-According to the Student Right-to-Know Act (P.L.
-101-542 (PDF)) of 1990, colleges and universities that administer federal Title IV funds must disclose certain information to prospective and enrolled students, parents and employees.
+According to the Student Right To Know Act of 1990 (Public Law 101-542) (Code of Federal Regulations; Title 34, Subtitle B, Chapter VI, Part 668, Subpart D, Institutional and Financial Assistance Information for Students), colleges and universities that administer federal Title IV funds must disclose certain information to prospective and enrolled students, parents, and employees.
 Required student consumer information is already on our website, this page is meant to create a simple way to access all of the required information from one point.

 Facilities and Services Available to Students with Disabilities